 Test modes and reserved states should not be used because unknown operation or incompatibility with future versions may result.

-Write Burst Mode
+WRITE Burst Mode

-When M9 = 0, the burst length programmed via M0-M2 applies to both READ and WRITE bursts; when M9 = 1, the programmed burst length applies to READ bursts, but write accesses are single-location (nonburst) accesses.
+When M9 = 0, BL programmed via M0-M2 applies to both READ and WRITE bursts; when M9 = 1, the programmed burst length applies to READ bursts, but write accesses are single-location (nonburst) accesses.